iprapas/iprapas.github.io/content/posts/neo4j-recommender.md

 * and how to build a simple reviewer recommender based on graphs and pagerank.

-Graph Databases are efficient for navigating through relations and make query-writing natural.
+*Take-home message*: Graph Databases are efficient for navigating through relations and make query-writing natural.
 They are the natural choice for representing connected data, analyzing their interactions and performing Graph Analytics (shortest paths, pagerank, betweeness, etc) on them.